 Officially the Fleischmann’s parsnip(Pastinaca sativa L. var. fleischmanni (Hladnik) Burnat) is classified by the Red list as extinct.
 However, a little population of this plant is actually growing in the Ljubljana botanical garden.
 Under their careful management, it is regarded as the most valuable treasure.
 If a species is no longer found in nature, it becomes ‘officially’ extinct, which is a fact but at the same time, it can be a false fact.

 In this case, there are double truths shaped by information with double interpretations.
 The case study of Fleischmann’s parsnip shows the way classifications can shift from reality to fiction.
-By using the double facts narrative as a design process, this project aims to raise the awareness of endemic plants to the public.
-The project will explore ways to connect people to plants and furthermore, contemporary Nature, using design as a bridging tool.
+By using the narrative of the double facts, this project aims to raise the awareness of endemic plants to the public.

 Developed during Designathon #1, BIO 26 with the great help of Blanka Ravnjak, Jože Bavcon from the Ljubljana Botanical Garden

 Minji Choi, Virginia Lui, Emilio Sordi, Marco Luigi Talpo, Inês Achando